- Kronosaurus Korner

-This year the Standards Review Program has four organisations from North Queensland participating and one out-of-round participant in Brisbane.
-The participating museums and galleries will work through the year-long program which will assisted them to recognise their achievements, improve their practice and raise their profile.
+The 2014 Standards Review Program had four organisations from North Queensland participating and one out-of-round participant in Brisbane.
+The participating museums and galleries worked through the year-long program which assisted them to recognise their achievements, improve their practice and raise their profile.

 Kronosaurus Korner is Australia’s premier marine fossil museum, featuring over 600 registered fossils from Richmond, Outback Queensland.
 The fossils on display provide fascinating insights into the creatures that survived in the ancient Eromanga Sea which covered Richmond over 100 million years ago.
 Kronosaurus Korner is proud to exhibit many significant specimens, including ‘Penny’ the plesiosaur – one of the most complete vertebrate fossils in the world, ‘Wandah’ – Australia’s largest fossil fish, Minmi – a small plant-eating dinosaur affectionately known as ‘the armoured car of the Cretaceous’ and ‘Marlin’s Beastie’ – the limb bones of a completely new, long-necked sauropod dinosaur.